The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Kenya: Babies spend 90% of awake time on the ground or carried upright.
 They sit independently at 4 months, walk at 10 months.

-Anthropological studies prove that Western container culture is the anomaly.
+A 2025 cross-cultural review in the Journal of Cross-Cultural Psychology confirmed that Western container culture is the anomaly.
 Every society that prioritizes floor time over equipment produces stronger, more capable children.

 African baby playing independently on floor mat